-This trial requires every participating teacher to be allocated to a single grammar teaching approach.
-Where classes are taught by more than one English teacher, we will check whether this allows teachers to be allocated to a single approach, and will contact your school to discuss any classes where this is not possible.
+In the trial, each participating teacher will be allocated to a single grammar teaching approach.
+Where classes are taught by more than one English teacher, we will check whether this allows teachers to be allocated to a single approach, and will contact you to discuss any classes where this is not possible.

-To join the trial, your headteacher will sign up, with the head of English or another appropriate colleague being the main contact, and individual Year 7 English teachers will then take part.
+To join the trial, the headteacher will sign up, with the head of English or another appropriate colleague being the main contact, and individual Year 7 English teachers will then take part.
 See 'Joining the trial' for further details.

-How will you benefit from taking part?
+How will my school and teachers benefit from taking part?

 The trial aims to provide evidence that will be useful for teachers, departments and schools when making decisions about their teaching.
-Your participation will help to strengthen the evidence of the relationship of teachers' choices to pupils' attainment.
+Your school's participation will help to strengthen the evidence of the relationship of teachers' choices to pupils' attainment.

-By participating in the trial, you will receive example texts to support the teaching of grammar patterns for writing, and written guidance to support your allocated teaching approach.
-You will also receive the trial report which will describe how these different approaches related to pupil attainment.
-We hope these resources will be useful to you in the future.
+By participating in the trial, teachers will receive example texts to support the teaching of grammar patterns for writing, and written guidance to support your allocated teaching approach.
+Teachers will also receive the trial report which will describe how these different approaches related to pupil attainment.
+We hope these resources will be useful for guiding teaching in the future.